WINE AND CHEESE SOIREE: DENTIST’S PERSPECTIVE

-Wine and cheese have been one of the most palate savvy combinations of food and drinks that is known to mankind (So I believe).
+Wine and cheese have been one of the most palate-savvy combinations of food and drinks that is known to mankind (So I believe).
 What amazes me is the innumerable pairings that this combination offers.
-However drinking wine like a connoisseur and pairing it with the perfect cheese may take up years or practice before we finally settle down with the one of our choice (Bon Voyage).
-The journey of exploring the sour, and tangy flavours of wine with creamy and soft cheese is no easy feat as it sounds.
+However, drinking wine like a connoisseur and pairing it with the perfect cheese may take up years of practice before we finally settle down with the one of our choice (Bon Voyage).
+The journey of exploring the sour, and tangy flavors of the wine with creamy and soft cheese is no easy feat as it sounds.
 Whether Epoisses would taste better with Madiran or Bourgogne, or it would be a better idea to try Sancerre, are the topics wine aficionados often mull over.

 But in this adventure of taste buds, there’s something very important that gets ignored.

 If clinking wine glasses is your solace in the daily mundane, chances are your teeth have suffered the consequences.
 Like tea and coffee, drinking wine can leave behind unattractive stains and have other inevitable negative effects on your mouth like halitosis.